tnkteja/CSC510Project.NET/Readme.md

 An attempt to port web application developed for the class project into .NET

+## Boiler Plate - Project in Visual studioo.

+Setup the visual studio using  recommend  extensions. [go]()

+Used the ASP.NET setup withWeb Application Project on .NET Framework, over cross platform way of .NET core  web application.

+Setup git repository over the the wizard and hooked up both **Teamviewer** and **github**

 ## Backend - Web API using RESTful interface on CRUD operations
+ Rest controllers -> Entity Models -> DBO -> DB

+ > Aim is to use repository pattern over here

 ### Persistence - Created the persistence for the entities using the **.NET Entity Framework 6.0** for the project

 * Using ADO.NET Entity data model.